(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Step 2.
 How to Choose a Tent Based on Your Budget

+If you’re trying to keep the cost of your camping trip down, focus on good basic tents.
 Tent prices can range from well under $100 to several hundred dollars.
 Size, brand, pole construction, tent weight, and material all factor into the price of a camping tent.

 There is typically a tent for every budget, so the next step is to focus on the tent features that are most important to you.